hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

 Follow these steps to configure Azure Active Directory (AAD) as the identity provider (IdP) for Terraform Enterprise.

-> [!Note]
-> This guide assumes you have an appropriate licensing agreement for Azure Active Directory that supports non-gallery application single sign-on.
+~> **Note:** This guide assumes you have an appropriate licensing agreement for Azure Active Directory that supports non-gallery application single sign-on.

 ## Configure a New AAD Non-Gallery Application